bkroeze/worms-ng/README.md

 `make build-wasm` runs the pinned `gogio` version through `go run`, so a separate Gio installation is not required.
 Building the optional native Gio client with `make build-native` additionally requires `pkg-config` and the platform X11/XKB, Wayland, and EGL development headers.
+Native builds default to Gio's `novulkan` build tag, so Vulkan headers are not required; install them and set `CLIENT_BUILD_TAGS=` to enable Gio's Vulkan renderer.
 SQLite is linked through `modernc.org/sqlite`; the `sqlite3` command is optional.

 ## Quick start